Vinfall/UserScripts/README.md

 > It's suggested to export data via [VNDB query](https://query.vndb.org/about) instead.
 > You can find the queries on [my vndb repo](https://github.com/Vinfall/vndb/tree/main/sql).

-#### Bugs & Todo

-- [x] Adjust data offset for VN/Developer name with comma
-- [x] Support length votes export
-- [x] Support list export without login
-- [x] Solve length votes export breakage if the user has only one page
-- [x] Add length votes button
-- [x] Add merge script
-- [ ] Would return to first page after exporting the CSV, this is unintended and considered a bug
-- [ ] Auto pager (or add an additional `Save page data` button & export at once in the end?)

 ### Indienova Game Hide

 #### 使用说明